Importance of Regular Blood Pressure Screenings

 Accessibility and Methods of Blood Pressure Screenings

-Blood pressure screenings are widely accessible and can be conducted in various settings.
+Blood pressure screenings are widely accessible and can be conducted at healthcare facilities, community events, and even at home.

 Locating Free Blood Pressure Checks and Screenings